CSSB Centre for Structural Systems Biology

 Prerequisites: New User Orientation

-Duration: up to 2 separate, 2-hour sessions with EM facility staff, 1 hour if prior training on cryo plungers was completed
+Duration: up to two training sessions (2h each) with EM facility staff(one training session, if prior training on cryo-plungers was completed)

 Occupancy: Maximum 1 person